Allegheny-Computer-Science-302-F2020/cs302-F2020-midterm-starter/midterm_examination.md

 github.com.
 1       IN      A       140.82.114.3
 ```

 What is the IP address of GitHub's servers?
 How did you know?
+Can you explain
+anything else in this output?

 ### (5 Points) Output from the `mtr` command